Plays for High Schools

 What will happen when Icabod Crane comes face to face with the headless horseman?
 An adaptation of the Washington Irving story.

-A one act annotated version of Shakespeare's comedy about mistaken identity.
+A one act annotated version of Shakespeare's comedy filled with unrequited love, disguises, and a shipwreck.

 If you teach theatre you really want to get on our email list.
 You’ll learn all about our latest giveaways, resources, and products for theatre teachers.